-You will be permanently barred from obtaining U.S. citizenship if you have been convicted of murder or of an aggravated felony if the conviction was issued after November 29, 1990.
+You will be permanently barred from obtaining U.S. citizenship if you have been convicted of murder or of an aggravated felony if the conviction was issued on or after November 29, 1990.
 USCIS does not have the discretion to override this type of bar, and you also probably will be subject to deportation once USCIS discovers that you have committed this type of crime.
 An aggravated felony is defined according to specific immigration rules and is not limited to crimes that are defined as felonies under state laws.
 In other words, a misdemeanor might count as an aggravated felony.
 Some examples of aggravated felonies include rape, sexual abuse of children, child pornography, drug trafficking, weapons trafficking, and fraud in a certain amount.
 Helping a foreign national illegally enter the U.S. is an aggravated felony, unless the foreign national was a spouse, parent, or child of the defendant, and they had no previous record of smuggling foreign nationals into the U.S.

 A theft crime or a crime of violence is automatically considered an aggravated felony if the defendant was sentenced to at least one year in prison.
 In addition to obvious crimes of violence, such as homicide or aggravated assault, this category may include more minor crimes like resisting arrest or DUI in some cases.

 Temporary Bars Based on Criminal Convictions

 Other types of convictions result in a temporary bar.
 This means that the clock for the residency requirement restarts on the date that the foreign national committed the crime.
 In most cases, they will need to wait for five years after the date of the crime before applying for citizenship, or possibly three years in some situations.
 USCIS retains the discretion to deny your application if it feels that your criminal record shows that you do not have good moral character.